-In the last five years, there have been XX fatal road accidents in the Western Bay District caused by poor judgement and/or poor observation.
+Some fatal road accidents in the Western Bay District can be attributed to by poor judgement and/or poor observation.

 Keeping your mind on the task

 Driving requires your complete attention.
 You need to keep control of your vehicle at the same time as maintaining an awareness of your surroundings and potential hazards.

 There are many causes of inattention while driving, including:

 - mobile phones

 - music devices such as radios, CDs and iPods

 - driver information screens and GPS devices

 - food and drink